Sarah Collins - Dietitian

 What difference has your research training and experience made to your career?

-It is still early days but my knowledge of research methodology is increasing.
 I am more critical in my thinking and more challenging of myself now.

 What has made a difference to progressing your research career?